Resources

 Highlights from CASIS Annual Symposia

-Old Threats, New Theatres: Security and Intelligence in the Digital Age (2022)
+Old Threats, New Theatres: Security & Intelligence in the Digital Age 2022

-Russia and the West: Temporary Stalemate or Irreconcilable Differences?
-(2017)
+Russia & the West: Temporary Stalemate or Irreconcilable Differences?
+2017

-The Adversaries: Russian, Chinese and Western Geopolitical Agendas and Intelligence Systems (2015)
+The Adversaries: Russian, Chinese & Western Geopolitical Agendas & Intelligence Systems 2015

 Canadian Foreign Intelligence History Project (Carleton)

-The Canadian Foreign Intelligence History Project (CFIHP) seeks to encourage the study of the history of the foreign intelligence assessment function in Canada by facilitating the exchange of information among researchers and providing a forum for formal and informal collaboration through workshops and conferences.
+The Canadian Foreign Intelligence History Project (CFIHP) seeks to encourage the study of the history of the foreign intelligence assessment function in Canada by facilitating collaboration among researchers.

-This collaborative effort will provide a foundation for the greater integration of the history of intelligence assessment into the broader study of Canadian foreign and defence policy in order to inform students, scholars and policy-makers.
+This collaborative effort integrates intelligence-assessment history into the broader study of Canadian foreign and defence policy for students, scholars and policy-makers.

 Weller Prize Winners